Dharmendrakarkii/CodeAlpha_Internship/README.md

 # codealpha-frontend-development-internship
-In this internship,I have performed the  task given by CodeAlpha
+In this internship,I have completed  the  task given by CodeAlpha

 Tasks: